Riis Park Beach

 The isolated eastern end of the beach at Jacob Riis Park has been a location for LGBT sunbathing and cruising since the 1940s.

 Historically, it has been the most popular gay beach in New York City.

 Located on a mile-long section of Rockaway Peninsula in Queens, Jacob Riis Park was named after the turn-of-the-20th-century social reformer and photojournalist.
 Historically, New York City beaches have been popular public social gathering places for the LGBT community where they claimed certain sections as their own.

 In the 1930s the beach was redesigned under the direction of New York City Parks Commissioner Robert Moses.
 When the park reopened in 1937, Moses hoped that it would be a more democratic version of Jones Beach due to its easy accessibility by public transportation and cars.
-By the 1940s the most eastern end of the beach had become a documented well-known destination for mostly white gay men to sunbath and cruise.
+By the 1940s the most eastern end of the beach had become a documented well-known destination for mostly white gay men to sunbathe and cruise.
 Lesbian women also claimed a nearby area of the beach by the 1950s.
-By the 1960s, this area became increasing popular with a diverse LGBT presence including African-American and Latino/a men and women.
+By the 1960s, this area became increasingly popular with a diverse LGBT presence including African American and Latino/a men and women.

-Today, this area of the beach maintains its queer identity as one of New York City’s popular and diverse LGBT public spaces.
+Though, at times, beachgoers have dealt with homophobia here over the years, the area still maintains its queer identity as one of New York City’s popular and diverse LGBT public spaces.

 George Chauncey, Gay New York: Gender, Urban Culture, and the Making of a Gay Male World, 1890-1940 (New York: Basic Books, 1994).

 Hugh Hagius, ed., Swasarnt Nerf’s Gay Guides for 1949 (New York: Bibliogay Publications, 2010).

 Kelly Hankin, The Girls in the Back Room (Minneapolis: University of Minnesota Press, 2002).